-By Eric Sprague, Director of Forest Conservation
+By Eric Sprague, Vice President of Forest Restoration

 Just before Christmas last December, the U.S. Fish and Wildlife Service (USFWS) posted cat photos on their website.
 While everyone loves cat photos, they aren’t exactly noteworthy in their own right.
 Except, these were not your typical cat photos.

 Biologists from the U.S. Fish & Wildlife Service (USFWS) stumbled upon an ocelot den site, where they observed a three-week-old male kitten.
 Credit: USFWS

 Biologists at the Laguna Atascosa National Wildlife Refuge in South Texas displayed photos of a three-week-old male ocelot kitten found in the first confirmed den on the refuge in 20 years.
 Given there are only around 50 endangered ocelots known to still roam the Lower Rio Grande Valley, this is great news.

 The Lower Rio Grande Valley (LRGV) is the fertile, river delta for the Rio Grande River.
 The combination of climate, vegetation and associated wildlife create an ecosystem unlike any other in America.
 The local Texas thornscrub vegetation (Tamaulipan thornscrub) is characterized by dense and diverse brush that provides habitat for many plant and wildlife species including 530 birds, 300 butterflies, and 1,200 plants.
 Nearly 20 of these species are listed as threatened or endangered under the Endangered Species Act including the ocelot.
 The endangered ocelot is a Texas thornscrub specialist, using the dense forest to hunt and protect its family.